G-Research/tensorboard-extensions/README.md

 ### Reloading
 Refreshing the Runsenabler (by clicking the *reload* icon in the tensorboard dashboard while viewing the runsenabler tab) will cause any runs which are enabled in the frontend to load data into *EventAccumulators* in the backend.
 Therefore, the *EventMultiplexer* which controls all the *EventAccumulators* will only consist of accumulators which are enabled in the frontend.

+By default, no runs will be enabled so you will have to select them in the runsenabler, you can provide a regex to initialise the runenabler to save typing that out.

 ParamPlot
 =========
 ![ParamPlot Dashboard](/images/paramplot.png)